- Naomi Stephens | Permaculture Designer

-The conditions of growing on a balcony are vastly different from growing in a normal yard.
-It’s most likely to be more windy and colder.
+The conditions of growing on a balcony are vastly different from growing in a typical yard.
+It's most likely to be more windy and colder.

 The plants suited to a windy balcony garden are: